 Cash flow is critical in real estate development accounting due to high capital requirements.
 Operating cash flow indicates cash generated from core activities, investing cash flow tracks expenditures on property development, and financing cash flow reveals borrowings and repayments.
 Moreover, positive cash flow ensures financial stability when you are accounting for developers.

 A Break-even analysis determines the minimum sales needed to cover costs.
-Net present value (NPV) and Internal rate of return (IRR) help evaluate project profitability.
+Net Present Value (NPV) and Internal Rate of Return (IRR) help evaluate project profitability.
 Comparing book value to market trends ensures accurate property valuation.

 Market conditions like interest rates and real estate demand influence profitability.
 Further, regulatory factors, tax policies, and zoning laws impact project viability.
 That’s not all, benchmarking financial performance against competitors also helps identify areas for improvement.